Xila-Project/Old_core/Documentation/source/Develop/Hardware Reference.rst

 =======

 The use of a touch screen is possible to be able to interact with Xila.
-Nextion displays are the simplest option for both relieving the MCU of graphics and also allowing rapid development (WYSIWYG IDE).
+Nextion displays are the simplest option for both relieving the MCU of graphical operations (for which MCUs are not suitable) and also allowing rapid development (WYSIWYG IDE).
 They are far from perfect, indeed, it requires a lot of energy, expensive, graphically limited, and does not allow application loading on the go (it is necessary to download the firmware each time the software bundles is modified).
 Other options are currently being studied in order to overcome these various problems.
 However, support for Nextion displays will not be dropped overnight.